flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 - **Game assets**: games can copy files from the disc to the hard disk to improve loading times.
 These are treated as 'game data' by the operating system.
 - **Cache**: a separate 2 GB partition is available to games for temporary storage (in case main RAM is not enough).

 NOR systems, however, also store GameOS in the HDD.
 As a consequence, whenever the user swaps out the hard drive, the console asks for an update file to re-install GameOS into the disk.
-Be as it may, neither NOR nor NAND systems will boot without the hard disk.
+Be that as it may, neither NOR nor NAND systems will boot without the hard disk.

 Certain user data can be backed up using a USB stick and then moved to another console if necessary, though this process re-formats the newer console before copying the old data.